MicrosoftDocs/windows-ai-docs/docs/toolkit/toolkit-fine-tune.md

 Checkpoints and final model will be saved in `models` folder of your project.

-Next run inferencing with the fune-tuned model through chats in a `console`, `web browser` or `prompt flow`.
+Next run inferencing with the fine-tuned model through chats in a `console`, `web browser` or `prompt flow`.

 ```bash
 cd inference